How it works

 Are there storage lockers near British Museum?

 Yes, there are storage lockers and many other luggage drop off points in the British Museum area.
 Bounce has multiple luggage storage locations nearby British Museum and in the broader London area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.

-The top-ranked middle to high-range hotels near British Museum are Royal National Hotel, Savoy Hotel, and Travelodge London Covent Garden.
-When traveling on a budget, the best hostels near British Museum are YHA London Oxford Street, Smart NHS Russell Square Hostel, and Generator London.
+The top-ranked middle to high-range hotels near British Museum are Savoy Hotel, Royal National Hotel, and Travelodge London Covent Garden.
+When traveling on a budget, the best hostels near British Museum are Smart NHS Russell Square Hostel, Generator London, and SoHostel.